marcinpopielec/Pipelines_Construction_Database/README.md

 I decided to store all this information in a database.

-For now, I have limited the amount of data to pipeline installations, but when the database is expanded, it will support all major commercial construction projects in the world.
+I have limited the amount of data to pipeline installations, but when the database is expanded, it will support all major commercial construction projects in the world.

 The main goals of this project are: